Near-linear algebra: Key span results

-The following Lemma is an adaptation of the classical linear algebra proof for near-vector spaces, that for any generating set of a vector space, one can extract a basis (see for instance \cite[Theorem 7.2.2]{Lightstone}).
+The following lemma is an adaptation of the classical linear algebra proof for near-vector spaces, which shows that any vector space admits a basis (see for instance \cite[Theorem 7.2.2]{Lightstone}).
 The proof will make use of Zorn's Lemma (see for instance \cite[Theorem 3.5.6]{Bloch}).